-Starbucks signals U.S. caution on lower profit; closing all Teavana stores
+Starbucks puts spotlight on China amid U.S. growth worries

 macro pressures impacting the retail and restaurant sectors has us a bit more cautious going into Q4," Starbucks Chief Financial Officer Scott Maw said in a statement.

-"We thought it was the prudent thing to do," Johnson said as the company released its first quarterly report under his charge.

-Starbucks bought Teavana for $620 million in 2012.
-The company said most Teavana stores will be closed by Spring 2018.
+Starbucks, which bought Teavana for $620 million in 2012, said most stores will be closed by Spring 2018.
 It will continue selling Teavana branded products in its Starbucks stores.

 Reporting by Lisa Baertlein in Los Angeles; Editing by Bernard Orr